-A series of five concerts featuring internationally distinguished performers is presented annually by the Yale Collection of Musical Instruments.
-The 2017–2018 season included performances by the Sebastians, guitarists John Schneiderman and Hideki Yamaya, viola da gamba virtuoso Paolo Pandolfo, and the Smithsonian Chamber Players, among others.
-The 2018–2019 season will welcome harpsichordist Wladyslaw Klosiewicz, the Dark Horse Consort, the Boreas Quartett Bremen, Quicksilver Baroque, and cellist Steven Isserlis and fortepianist Robert Levin.
+A series of five concerts featuring internationally distinguished performers is presented annually by the Yale Collection of Musical Instruments, under the direction of William Purvis.
+The 2018–2019 season included performances by harpsichordist Wladyslaw Klosiewicz, the Dark Horse Consort, the Boreas Quartett Bremen, Quicksilver Baroque, and cellist Steven Isserlis and fortepianist Robert Levin, among others.
 The concerts frequently feature the use of restored instruments from the collection.
 Concerts will resume in spring 2020 after the completion of a renovation project.

 Ellington Jazz Series

-The Duke Ellington Fellowship, led by acting artistic director Thomas C. Duffy, offers concerts by prominent artists and jazz musicians each year.
-Recent seasons have featured performances by Jane Ira Bloom, Dave Brubeck, Kenny Burrell, Don Byron, Ron Carter, Bill Charlap, Ravi Coltrane, Eddie Daniels, Vince Giordano and the Nighthawks, tap-dance legend Savion Glover, Roy Haynes, Javon Jackson, Elvin Jones, Christian McBride, James Moody, Joshua Redman, Cécile McLorin Salvant, Clark Terry, Frank Wess, and Randy Weston; the Mingus Big Band; the Carnegie Hall Jazz Band with Jon Faddis; the Wayne Escoffery Quintet featuring Jeremy Pelt; pianists Toshiko Akiyoshi, Aaron Diehl, Barry Harris, and Dick Hyman; bass-baritone William Warfield; drummers Albert “Tootie” Heath, Louis Hayes, Kenny Washington, and Willie Jones III; and the “Langston Hughes Project,” a multimedia presentation of Hughes’s trailblazing poem Ask Your Mama: 12 Moods for Jazz, for which he wrote musical cues, featuring spoken-word artist Kenyon Adams, the Ron McCurdy Quartet, and imagery from the Harlem Renaissance.
-The 2018–2019 season will feature legendary trumpeter Arturo Sandoval and his band, Henry Threadgill and the Zooid trio, and jazz pianist Renee Rosnes.
+The Duke Ellington Fellowship, led by Artistic Director Thomas C. Duffy, offers concerts by prominent artists and jazz musicians each year.
+The series has featured performances by Jane Ira Bloom, Dave Brubeck, Kenny Burrell, Don Byron, Ron Carter, Bill Charlap, Ravi Coltrane, Eddie Daniels, Vince Giordano and the Nighthawks, tap-dance legend Savion Glover, Roy Haynes, Javon Jackson, Elvin Jones, Christian McBride, James Moody, Joshua Redman, the Renee Rosnes Quartet, Cécile McLorin Salvant, Arturo Sandoval, Clark Terry, Frank Wess, and Randy Weston; the Mingus Big Band; the Carnegie Hall Jazz Band with Jon Faddis; the Wayne Escoffery Quintet featuring Jeremy Pelt; pianists Toshiko Akiyoshi, Aaron Diehl, Barry Harris, and Dick Hyman; bass-baritone William Warfield; drummers Albert “Tootie” Heath, Louis Hayes, Kenny Washington, and Willie Jones III; and the “Langston Hughes Project,” a multimedia presentation of Hughes’s trailblazing poem Ask Your Mama: 12 Moods for Jazz, for which he wrote musical cues, featuring spoken-word artist Kenyon Adams, the Ron McCurdy Quartet, and imagery from the Harlem Renaissance.
+The 2019–2020 season features performances by the Ignacio Berroa Trio, Louis Hayes, Catherine Russell, and Bernie Willliams.

 Great Organ Music at Yale (Institute of Sacred Music)